 Additionally, you should know what your employer's responsibility is for your safety, as well as the rights OSHA grants you as a worker.
 That’s why you'll learn how to file a complaint if your workplace isn't living up to its safety obligations.

-An OSHA 10 general industry card is good for any entry-level general industry worker.
+An OSHA 10 general industry card is good for any entry-level general industry (non-construction) worker.
 OSHA 10 courses promote workplace safety and health and inform workers about their workplace safety rights.
-Examples of professions who need OSHA 10 general industry include employees in healthcare, manufacturing, agriculture, cosmetology, automotive, warehousing, and distribution.
+Examples of professions who need OSHA 10 general industry include employees in:

 What You Get